ferus-web/shakar/README.md

 This library also aims to remove all the "sugar" files in all of the different Ferus projects and unify them under a single, easy-to-modify library.

 # basic usage
-Currently, Shakar only has support for Optional types.
-I do want to implement sugar for the [results](https://github.com/arnetheduck/nim-results) soon, though.

 ## optional types
 ```nim
 import std/options